Evaluating Quality of Answers for Retrieval-Augmented Generation: A Strong LLM Is All You Need

 We present a method for evaluating the output of generative large language models (LLMs)

-Our scoring method correlates with the preferences of human experts.
+In a user study, our method correlates with the preferences of a human expert.

 arXiv Detail & Related papers (2024-08-19T09:27:45Z) - Accurate and Nuanced Open-QA Evaluation Through Textual Entailment [4.762213968673381]